 Angol Mois of Keroro Gunsou has a habit of appending her sentences with yojijukugo (Japanese idioms composed of four kanji characters) that are almost, but not quite, appropriate for the situation.
 One episode has her taking tuition for this.

-Hermes from Kino No Tabi seems to have this problem a lot (examples include "Vanity is not for the sake of Mothers" and "When in Rome do as tigers do"), though it is not entirely clear why as he's not a foreigner.
-It is really funny though.
+Hermes, a talking motorcycle from Kino No Tabi, seems to have this problem a lot (examples include "Vanity is not for the sake of Mothers" and "When in Rome do as tigers do")

 Thug: This is a crime family.
 A syndicate.
 You're the top dog on the pyramid and we're all the little fish on the bottom rung of the totem pole.